 Twice nominated for the prestigious Pushcart Prize by two different publishers in New York and Los Angeles respectively, between June and November 2017, Raymond Fenech Gonzi BA (Hons) PhD creative writing, UK was appointed Associate Editor of Adelaide Literary Magazine and Adelaide Book Publishers, listed as one of the top 100 literary magazines and book publishers in March 2018.
 The publishers have offices in both Lisbon, Portugal and on 5th Avenue, New York, USA.
 Their monthly literary magazine is published in both English and Portuguese and they publish between 20 and 30 books a year.

-Born in St. Julian’s Malta, Dr Fenech embarked on his writing career at 17, freelancing for two major Maltese political newspapers, The Democrat and Il-Mument and consequently became a full time journalist with the leading English newspapers, The Times and Sunday Times of Malta.
+Born in the small fishing village of St. Julian, Malta, Ray embarked on his writing career at 17, freelancing for two major Maltese political newspapers, The Democrat and Il-Mument and consequently became a full time journalist with the leading English newspapers, The Times and Sunday Times of Malta.

-Despite the fact that in the 60s and 70s journalism and writing in Malta were not considered as a profession, and there were no academic courses in any field of writing, the aspiring author pursued with unfailing determination what seemed to everyone else an impossible dream destined to remain that way.
+Despite the fact that in the 60s and 70s journalism and writing in Malta were not even considered as a profession, and there were no academic courses in any field of writing available, the aspiring author pursued with unfailing determination what seemed to everyone else 'an impossible dream' and destined to remain that way.

-In 1986, Ray left journalism and embarked on a totally different adventure where he was seeking a position in which he could use his creative writing skills more freely.
-For the following 26 years, he worked in advertising as a PR, copywriter, consultant for four different advertising agencies.
+In 1986, Ray left journalism and embarked on a totally different adventure as he sought a position in which he could use his creative writing skills more freely.
+For the following 26 years, he worked in advertising as a PR, copywriter, advertising manager and consultant for four different advertising agencies.